Rainbow Trout Stocking

 How will I know if there are still Rainbow Trout to fish?

-Rainbow Trout are a northern species who are designed for cold waters with high dissolved oxygen content.
+Yes!
+They are a northern species that are designed for cold waters with high dissolved oxygen content.
 When the water temperatures reach above 75 degrees there is little likelihood that they will survive.
 That being said, in some of our deeper ponds they could survive until early spring if they are not fished out.
 Generally, our trout do not last very long because they are so popular.
-We suggest getting out a week or so after we announce the stocking to give them time to acclimate to the pond and start biting and they should last for at least a month after the stocking has taken place.
 We have never had a problem with trout dying when water temperatures rise because the public has done such a great job of fishing them out before that can happen.

 Rainbow Trout Fishing Regulations